jesimone57/viewing-angle-calculator/README.md

 # viewing-angle-calculator
-Html page to calculate the horizontal viewing angle of a display given screen diagonal in inches and distance from screen in feet
+Html page to calculate the horizontal viewing angle of a display given screen diagonal in inches and distance from screen in feet.

 This calculator assumes an HDTV aspect ratio of 16 by 9.